AdobeDocs/commerce-merchant-services.en/help/product-recommendations/headless.md

 You can integrate [!DNL Product Recommendations] in a headless storefront using either [PWA Studio](https://developer.adobe.com/commerce/pwa-studio/) or a custom frontend technology, such as React or Vue JS.

  Custom and headless integrators should refer to these Luma and PWA instructions as a suggested implementation.
 There are many ways of implementing Product Recommendations into headless solutions and this documentation does not cover all scenarios.
-Integrators will need to cover eventing, design, and testing for their implementations.
+Integrators must cover eventing, design, and testing for their implementations.

 [!DNL Product Recommendations] require [behavioral and catalog data](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/developer/development-overview.html) to operate.
 The catalog data sync process remains unchanged in a headless implementation, but changes are needed for behavioral data collection.